gshipley/enterprise_training/AdminTraining.md

 ##**Verify code change**

-To verify that we have created the new PHP correctly, open up a web browser and enter the following URL:
+To verify that we have created and deployed the new PHP source file correctly, open up a web browser and enter the following URL:

 	http://firstphp-ose.example.com/time.php